Keeping Children Safe in Education (KCSIE): summary

 Part 1: safeguarding information for all staff

-All school staff working directly with children are expected to read at least this section.
-Staff who don't work directly with children on a regular basis can instead read a condensed version of part 1 (located in annex A).
+All school staff working directly with children are expected to read at least part 1.

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 No single practitioner can have a full picture of a child's needs, so everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.